Laura Ashley (company)

 Laura Ashley is a British textile design company.
 Founded by Laura Ashley and her husband Bernard Ashley in 1953 in London, it first became known for creating Victorian-style head scarves - one of which was worn by Audrey Hepburn in the film Roman Holiday.

-The firm relocated to Wales in 1961, and later grew to become an international retail chain with in excess of 500 stores, selling a variety of clothing and household goods.
+The firm relocated to Wales in 1961, and later grew to become an international retail chain with more than 500 stores, selling clothing and household goods.
 In 1985, it was taken public after the death of its founder.
 Its products have been described as 'quintessentially English.'

 After it filed for administration in March 2020, the company was relaunched following its sale to Gordon Brothers.
-In January 2025, however, it was sold to Marquee Brands.
+In January 2025, it was sold to Marquee Brands.

 History

 Origins

 Bernard Ashley met Welsh secretary Laura Mountney at a youth club in Wallington, London.
 While working as a secretary and raising her first two children, part-time she designed napkins, table mats, and tea-towels which Bernard printed on a machine he had designed in an attic flat in Pimlico, London.
 The couple had invested £10 in wood for the screen frame, dyes and a few yards of linen.
 Laura's inspiration to start producing printed fabric came from a Women's Institute display of traditional handicrafts at the Victoria & Albert Museum.
-When Laura looked for small patches carrying Victorian designs to help her make patchworks, she found no such thing existed.
+When Laura looked for fabric carrying Victorian designs to help her make patchwork, she found no such thing existed.
 Here was an opportunity, and she started to print Victorian style headscarves in 1953.

-Audrey Hepburn inadvertently sparked the growth of one of the world's most successful fashion and home furnishing companies.
-Hepburn appeared alongside Gregory Peck in the 1953 film Roman Holiday, wearing a headscarf.
-As such a fashion icon, she instantly created a style that became popular around the globe.
+Audrey Hepburn appeared alongside Gregory Peck in the 1953 film Roman Holiday, wearing a Laura Ashley headscarf.
+As a fashion icon, she instantly created a style that became popular around the globe.
 The Ashleys' scarves quickly became successful with stores, retailing both via mail order and high street chains such as John Lewis.

 From 1953, Bernard left his city job and the couple began to expand the company, initially named Ashley Mountney Ltd incorporating Laura Ashley's maiden name.
 Laura designed the prints and Bernard built the printing equipment, so forging a complementary partnership that was to give the company its unique strength throughout the years.
 Laura remained in charge of design until shortly before her death, while Bernard handled the operational side.

 Employing staff to cope with the growth of sales, the company name was changed to Laura Ashley because Bernard felt a woman's name was more appropriate for the type of products.